teohkt/RPI/README.md

 sudo make install
 sudo ldconfig

 Set the bindings so that cv can be called within a script

 $ cd ~/.virtualenvs/cv/lib/python3.5/site-packages/
 $ ln -s /usr/local/lib/python3.5/site-packages/cv2.so cv2.so

+#Setting up WiFi Capabilities on the Pi at School

+The Pi GUI does not like WPA-EAP encryption.
+This can be overcome by editing the file which contains all the wifi information.
+From the terminal

+sudo nano /etc/wpa_supplicant/wpa_supplicant.conf

+Add the following, where ssid = "network name" , identity = "student id", password = "password"

+network={
+      ssid=""
+      priority=1
+      proto=RSN
+      key_mgmt=WPA-EAP
+      pairwise=CCMP
+      auth_alg=OPEN
+      eap=PEAP
+      identity=""
+      password=""
+      phase1="peaplabel=0"
+      phase2="auth=MSCHAPV2"
+      }

+Save and restart the pi for changes to take effect.
+It should then automatically sign in.